-Finding a time when everyone is available can be tricky, therefore it's a good idea to be flexible and offer meeting attendees a few different options.
+Finding a meeting time when everyone is available can be tricky, therefore it's a good idea to be flexible and offer meeting attendees a few different options.
 As the meeting host, you are responsible for confirming the meeting time and location.

 If the meeting is in person, do provide a clear address and meeting room number; If the meeting is online, don't forget to include the meeting link with instructions on how to access the meeting.